REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: POMDP Construction and Probabilistic Execution

-It is possible to show that these propositions are true based on the definition of an answer set, the definition of the zoomed system description $\mathcal{D}_{LR}(T)$, and the definition of the POMDP components.
+Proposition~\ref{prop:pomdpT} says that a transition between p-states is in $\mathcal{P}_o(T)$ \emph{iff} a matching transition is in $\mathcal{D}_{LR}(T)$, and that for any state transition in $\mathcal{D}_{LR}(T)$ a matching p-state transition is in $\mathcal{P}_o(T)$.
+Proposition~\ref{prop:pomdpO} makes a similar statement about observations of $\mathcal{P}_o(T)$.
+These propositions are true by construction, and they help establish that every state transition in $\mathcal{D}_{LR}(T)$ can be achieved by a sequence of actions and observations in $\mathcal{P}_o(T)$.

 \textbf{\underline{Reward specification:}} the reward function $R^P$ assigns a real-valued reward to each p-state transition, as described in Algorithm~\ref{alg:pomdpR}.
 Specifically, for any state transition with a non-zero probability in $T^P$: \begin{enumerate} \item If it involves a terminal action from $A_3^P$, the reward is a large positive (negative) value if this action is chosen after (before) achieving the goal p-state. \item If it involves non-terminal actions, reward is a real-valued cost (i.e., negative reward) of action execution. \end{enumerate} Here, any p-state $s\in S^P$ defined by state $\delta$ of $\mathcal{D}_{LR}(T)$ that is a refinement of $\sigma_2$ in transition $T=\langle \sigma_1, a^{H}, \sigma_2\rangle$ is a goal p-state.
-In Appendix~\ref{sec:appendix-pomdp}, we assign large positive reward ($100$) for executing $finish$ when textbook $tb_1$ is in the robot's grasp, and large negative reward ($-100$) for terminating before $tb_1$ has been grasped.
-We assign a fixed cost ($-1$) for all other (i.e., non-terminal) actions.
-However, as stated earlier, this cost can be a heuristic function of both relative computational effort and accuracy, using domain expertise and statistics collected experimentally.
-For instance, statistics may indicate that a knowledge-producing action that determines an object's color takes twice as much time as the action that determines the object's shape, which can be used to set $R^P(*, shape, *)=-1$ and $R^P(*, color, *)=-2$.
+In Appendix~\ref{sec:appendix-pomdp}, we assign large positive reward ($100$) for executing $finish$ when textbook $tb_1$ is in the robot's grasp, and large negative reward ($-100$) for terminating before $tb_1$ has been grasped (Lines 3-7, Algorithm~\ref{alg:pomdpR}).
+We assign a fixed cost ($-1$) for all other (i.e., non-terminal) actions (Line 9).
+When necessary, this cost can be a heuristic function of relative computational effort and accuracy, using domain expertise and statistics collected experimentally, e.g., we can set $R^P(*, shape, *)=-1$ and $R^P(*, color, *)=-2$ because statistics indicate that the knowledge-producing action that determines an object's color takes twice as much time as the action that determines the object's shape.
+Although we do not do so in our example, it is also possible to assign high cost (i.e., large negative reward) to transitions that should be avoided or are dangerous, e.g., actions that take a wheeled robot near a flight of stairs.
 The reward function, in turn, influences the (a) rate of convergence during policy computation; and (b) accuracy of results during policy execution.
 Appendix~\ref{sec:appendix-pomdp} describes the reward function for a specific example.